CoRT: Complementary Rankings from Transformers: Proposed Approach

 \subsection{Architecture}

 The model architecture of \projname{}, illustrated in Figure \ref{fig:architecture}, follows the idea of a \emph{Siamese Neural Network} \cite{bromley93}.
-Thus, passages and queries are encoded using the identical model with shared weights except for one detail: the passage encoder $\psi_{\alpha}$ and the query encoder $\psi_{\beta}$ use different segment embeddings \cite{devlin18}. \projname{} computes relevance scores as angular similarity between query and passage representations.
-The parameters of $\psi$ are trained using a \emph{pair-wise} ranking objective.
+Passages and queries are encoded using an identical model with shared weights except for one detail: The passage encoder $\psi_{\alpha}$ and the query encoder $\psi_{\beta}$ use different segment embeddings \cite{devlin18}. \projname{} computes relevance scores as angular similarity between query and passage representations while training a \emph{pair-wise} ranking objective.